top of page

 BREAKFAST RECIPE: High Protein Banana Kiwi Breakfast Bowl Recipe | Eat Nourish Glow

-If you are looking for a quick and healthy feed for those busy week day mornings, you’re going to really love this simple Banana Kiwi Breakfast Bowl recipe.
+If you are looking for a quick and healthy feed for those busy week day mornings, you’re going to really love this simple High Protein, Banana Kiwi Breakfast Bowl Recipe.
 It’s basic to throw together requiring less than 5 minutes to create, but is big on taste, and serves up a high dose of essential protein to give you all morning energy.

 • tastes like dessert for breakfast: sweet without being overpowering, and a treat to look forward to